Fishing float: Design and functions

-A typical float consists of a body with lower specific gravity than water, which provides the buoyancy to remain afloat at the water surface); a brightly colored rod at the top, which makes it easier to be seen from afar; and an attachment at the bottom that suspends the hook.
-Sometimes a small counterweight is also placed at the bottom to help the float to stay upright against wind and waves.
+A typical float consists of a body with lower specific gravity than water, which provides the buoyancy to remain afloat at the water surface; a brightly colored rod at the top, which makes it easier to be seen from afar; and an attachment at the bottom that suspends the hook.
+A small counterweight is sometimes placed at the bottom to help the float to stay upright against wind and waves.

 The float is used to enable the angler to cast out a bait away from the shore or boat while maintaining a reference point to where the bait is unlike bottom or leger fishing.
-The angler will select an appropriate float after taking into account the strength of the current (if any), the wind speed, the size of the bait he or she is using, the depth the angler wishes to present that bait at and the distance the bait is to be cast.
-Usually, the line between the float and hook will have small weights attached, ensuring that the float sits vertically in the water with only a small brightly coloured tip remaining visible.
-The rest of the float is usually finished in a dull neutral colour to render it as inconspicuous as possible to the fish.
-Each float style is designed to be used in certain types of conditions such as slow or fast rivers, windy or still water or small confined waters such as canals.
+The angler will select an appropriate float after taking into account the strength of the current (if any), the wind speed, the size of the bait, the depth the angler wishes to present that bait at and the distance the bait is to be cast.
+The line between the float and hook will usually have small weights attached, ensuring that the float sits vertically in the water with only a brightly coloured tip remaining visible.
+The rest of the float is typically finished in a dull neutral colour to render it as inconspicuous as possible to the fish.
+Each float style is designed to be used in certain types of conditions such as slow or fast rivers, windy or still water or small confined waters like canals.